The productivity paradox

 The advent of computing and the Internet have brought about many improvements to humankind including the financial world.
 However, many of such advancements are but analogues of the real world, creating a productivity paradox.
 It is sometimes known as the Solow computer paradox, after Robert Solow who, in 1987 wrote, ‘You can see the computer age everywhere but in the productivity statistics.’

 The First Industrial Revolution in the 18th century saw a significant boost and improvement to productivity and livelihood, particularly after the invention of the steam engine, but that didn’t happen overnight.
 A similar delay occurred during the early years of the Second Industrial Revolution in the 19th century.
 Before this, factories were powered by a single, massive steam engine which delivered the power though a line shaft that ran the entire factory floor.
 If the engine stops, it halts the entire production line.
 In the early stages after electrification, some factories would just replace the steam engine with an equally powerful electric motor, but keeping the power through the same line shaft and using the same bulky, less-efficient machinery.
-These factories may saw some cost savings but as far as productivity is concerned, there was little to no growth at all.
+These factories may have seen some cost savings but as far as productivity is concerned, there was little to no growth at all.
 It was only after rethinking the whole factory setup, that they saw a significant growth.
 Since electricity can be delivered through wires to any location at any time, new machines were devised.
 More of these new machines with electric motors were fitted to the exact same space previously occupied by only a few steam-powered ones.
 On top of that, stopping one electric-powered machine didn’t halt the rest like it did with the line shaft setup.
 This new shift in production paradigm paved the way for mass production which multiplies the production rate exponentially.
 The rest, as they say, is history.

 We bring this up because many companies are still facing a similar challenge in the loan origination industry, even after the introduction of computing in this Third Industrial Revolution, also known as the Digital Revolution.
 Loan origination may be a relatively modern, financial phrase describing the borrowing and lending process in its entirety, but the loan activity itself dates back thousands of years.
 Throughout the centuries, not much has changed.
 Application and documentation were done on paper.
 Pre-screening, credit scoring, and approval were done manually.
 Acceptance and disbursement were done in-person.
 Apart from the inconvenience, each step in origination was time-consuming, and the whole process could take up to a few weeks, if not months.